sezan92/sezan92.github.io/_posts/2023-08-28-RL-course1-w2-blog.md

 The power of Markov Decision Process lies in that , we can convert any situations into a pair of $state, action, probability, reward$!!
 This helps us  formalize any problem anywhere!

+## Goal of the Reinforcement Learning

+In one sentance, the goal of the reinforcement learning is to maximize the future rewards.
+[summarize W2L3 video]

 ## Reference